 The Appraiser Will Assign a Value to Your Trade-in

 After determining the value of your trade-in, he will now subtract money for any discrepancies he may have found while appraising your car.

 Once the used car manager has completed the appraisal process of your trade-in, he will call the new car manager or whoever is working on your car deal.
 He will give that person your trade’s Actual Cash Value (ACV).

 After the used car manager calls the manager working your car deal.
 They will simultaneously present you with your payments, terms, cash down, and ACV.
 They may use a “four square” or another method to give these figures to you.

 This is how a dealer may attempt to scam you on the ACV of your trade:

 Example: The trade-in’s true ACV is $8000.
 The manager working your car deal may start presenting you with a lower number of only $5,000.
 This is called “Holding on your Trade.”

-In the example above, the manager is holding a $3,000 profit on your trade.
-You’re severely disadvantaged if you haven’t done any research before getting to this point in the car deal.
-This is why it’s essential to have a good idea of your vehicle’s worth before showing up at a car dealership.
+In the example above, the manager holds a $3,000 profit on your trade.
+You’re severely disadvantaged if you haven’t researched before getting to this point in the car deal.
+This is why having a good idea of your vehicle’s worth before showing up at a car dealership is essential.

-If you have no idea what your vehicle’s worth is before entering this arena with a dealer, you will lose.
+You will lose if you have no idea what your vehicle’s worth is before entering this arena with a dealer.

 Treat Your Trade-in as a Separate Transaction